 - Have dense breasts or breast implants

-- Have inconclusive findings (no clear if cancer is present) after screening with ultrasound or mammography
+- Have inconclusive findings (not clear if cancer is present) after screening with ultrasound or mammography

 A Breast MRI exam typically takes about 30 minutes and is performed as an outpatient procedure.
 After entering the MRI room, you will lie face down on a special device that allows your breast to be lightly compressed between two plastic plates to hold them in place.
 The device rests on top of a table that slides in and out of the magnet opening.
 While in the magnet, you may receive an injection of contrast agent.
 Contrast agent is a clear, non-radioactive liquid that helps your physician see the difference between normal and abnormal tissue.
 Several images of your breasts are taken.
 It is important to stay very still during this step, as any movement may affect image quality, making it harder for the physician to find suspicious areas.

-After the MRI, a computer reconstructs the images, which are then reviewed by a radiologist.
+After the MRI, a computer reconstructs the images, which are then reviewed and read by one of our Radiologists.
 Abnormal tissue absorbs contrast agent faster than normal tissue, and initially appears very bright in an MRI image.